-The human dimension of the campuses encourages exchanges between students and teachers.
+The human dimension of the campuses encourages exchanges between students and lecturers.
 Support and guidance schemes have been established to foster student achievements.

 As far as infrastructure is concerned, students have extensive computing facilities at their disposal, and internet access throughout the campus.
-The IUT library offers an ideal work environment with almost 8000 books, 150 magazines and newspapers and permits access to more than 25 000 electronic journals.
-The University of Reunion Island and therefore the IUT, also encourages the use of digital tools, and produces numerous online resources.
+The IUT library offers an ideal work environment with almost 8,000 books, 150 magazines and newspapers and permits access to more than 25,000 electronic journals.
+The University of Reunion Island, and therefore the IUT, encourages the use of digital tools, and produces numerous online resources.

-In addition, a dedicated centre informs students about their guidance and educational opportunities, and supports their entry into the world of employment.
-A Preventive Health Care Service, providing free medical consultations, is also readily available to them.
+In addition, a dedicated centre informs students of their educational opportunities, offering them guidance and supporting their entry into the world of employment.
+A Preventive Health Care Service, providing free medical consultations, is also readily available to all students.

 As for student life, each university site is home to a Student House, which is a place to socialise and share information.
 Students can also take part in a number of cultural and sporting activities organised on the various sites throughout the academic year (the largest range of outdoor activities in France).
 In addition the IUT is home to 5 student societies.

 Practicality is key here at the IUT of Reunion Island, and therefore the university restaurant is located on-site, along with student accommodation as well.